 How to Manage Your Employer Salary Taxes

 With so much at stake, we can see why employers worry about their salary tax obligations.
 However, you can find all the information you need on the IRS website.
-You’ll find a tax withholding estimator and information on how to make payments.
+You’ll find a tax withholding estimator and general information on how to make payments.

 Our salary after tax calculator makes it easy to work out your costs and keep up to date with payments.
 As an employer, paying taxes is unavoidable, but with some help, you can make the process painless.
-You can use Future Fuel’s paycheck calculator to know what is employees’ take home pay per paycheck for both salary and hourly jobs after taking into account federal, state, and local taxes when compared to their gross income.
+You can use Future Fuel’s paycheck calculator to know what is employees’ take home pay per paycheck for both salary and hourly wage jobs after taking into account federal, state, and local taxes when compared to their gross income.

 How to Use Future Fuel’s Salary Paycheck Calculator California